Privacy Issues in Indonesia and How They Affect Expatriates

 My driver and household staff are always asking me how much I paid for things.
 I don’t feel this is any of their business, but I don’t want to be offensive about it.
 What do I do?

 If you don’t want your household staff to know what you paid for things, be sure to remove the price tags from the items and hide the receipts.
+Often what expats spend on their pets food and vet bills exceed what your staff can spend on their children; so it may be advised to keep what you spend on your animals confidential from your staff.
 Receipts tossed into the garbage can easily be read by your household staff when they collect the garbage.
-You can always say something like … “Things are cheaper here compared to in my country.
+You can always say something like “Things are cheaper here compared to in my country.
 This same item would cost four times more there.
 I am so lucky to find it here at a much lower price”.
-If you do not want to tell them the price, don’t … it would be better to just change the subject than answer rudely.
+If you do not want to tell them the price, don’t.
+It would be better to just change the subject than answer rudely.

 A few stories of expat privacy issues

 This is an absolutely true story.
 At my last job, I was consulting for a foreign oil company in Jakarta, and a new expat employee arrived.
 Middle aged, married, three teenage kids, stable background.
 The family were due to join him in a couple of months.
 Naturally, he did what many middle class, middle aged, white heterosexual family men do when they arrive in Jakarta - he lost the family plot completely, and spent every spare moment chasing young girls in Blok M with two-digit IQs but sweet personalities (and sweet, highly available bodies).
 Apparently, after a couple of weeks, he noticed a nasty little rash, and went to SOS Medika to get appropriate and very confidential treatment.